-The Merck Research Medal
+The Shimadzu Research Medal

-The Shimadzu Education Award
+The SDR Scientific Education Award

-The Shimadzu Education Award rewards outstanding achievement in education in biochemistry or molecular biology, especially innovation and creativity in education, with a view to fostering leadership in this important area of the Society’s objectives.
+The SDR Scientific Education Award rewards outstanding achievement in education in biochemistry or molecular biology, especially innovation and creativity in education, with a view to fostering leadership in this important area of the Society’s objectives.
 The Award will enable the recipient to participate in an international conference with a significant focus on education, or to spend a period of time at another institution (in Australia or overseas) for the purposes of undertaking developments in education in biochemistry and molecular biology.
-The recipient will present a lecture within the Education Symposium at the ComBio meeting.
+The recipient will present a lecture within the Education Symposium at the ASBMB annual conference.
 Applicants must have been members of the Society for at least 2 years before the year in which the Award application is to be considered.
-‘The contribution to travel expenses is provided through the courtesy of the Shimadzu Excellence in Science Program.
+The contribution to travel expenses is provided through the courtesy of SDR Scientific.

 The Boomerang Award

 The Boomerang Award is offered to an outstanding expatriate Australian biochemist or molecular biologist to provide an opportunity to return to Australia to present their work in a Symposium at the annual ASBMB conference and to give seminars at universities or research institutes in at least one other Australian city.
 The Award is intended to provide the awardee with exposure in Australia and to facilitate interactions with local researchers.
 The Award will include free registration at the annual ASBMB conference, and make significant contributions to travel and accommodation expenses.
 Applicants must have been a member of a recognised Australian scientific society for at least 2 years, or must have taken out a 3 year membership in the year of the application, and awarded their PhD not more than 10 years prior to the closing date (or equivalent taking any career disruption into account).
 The contribution to travel expenses is provided by ASBMB.